High Desert Museum: History

 The museum was founded by Donald M. Kerr, a native of Portland, Oregon.
 Kerr had a passion for natural history that inspired the creation of the museum.
 In 1974, Kerr established the Western Natural History Institute, and the High Desert Museum was an outgrowth of the institute opening in 1982.
 The museum was originally called the Oregon High Desert Museum; however, the name was later changed to recognize the regional nature of the high desert environment it highlights.
 Seated on a 135 acre site, the museum was at first made up mainly of outdoor exhibits and a small building.

 In 1989, the main building was expanded with a 28000 sqft addition, with the museum's attendance reaching 100,000 per year.
 The $5 million expansion, a gift from the Chiles Foundation, added the Earle A. Chiles Center on the Spirit of the West.
 In 1994, a five-year expansion campaign began to increase the size of the museum.

 In 1999, the museum was accredited by the American Association of Museums (now the American Alliance of Museums).
 By 2016, the non-profit museum drew 170,000 visitors per year.
 In 2017, the High Desert Museum was selected as Smithsonian Affiliate institution.
 That designation gives the museum access to artifacts from the Smithsonian collection along with Smithsonian sponsored traveling exhibits and education programs.
 In Oregon there are only three Smithsonian Affiliate institutions.
 The other two are the Evergreen Aviation and Space Museum in McMinnville and the Rice Northwest Museum of Rocks and Minerals in Hillsboro.

 In 2021, the museum was named as a recipient for the National Medal for Museum and Library Service.

+As of September 14th, 2025, the museum is accredited by the Association of Zoos and Aquariums.